 - External Audit Program

 External health and safety audits are the mechanism by which the University achieves continued certification of our Occupational Health and Safety Management System.
 Our current external certifier and auditor is Lloyd's Register Quality Assurance.

 External recertification audits are conducted every 3 years.
 External surveillance audits are conducted annually, except when a recertification audit is occurring instead.

 The Health & Safety Services team coordinates and manages external OHS audits.
 The auditors determine the areas to be audited.
 Heads of affected Divisions will be advised well in advance.

 The University of Melbourne uses certification to safety management system standards to ensure that we have safe systems of work in place, and to support our status as a self-insurer for workers compensation.
 Certification involves ongoing visits and inspections from an independent external auditor to confirm that our systems meet a certain standard.

 The University is currently certified to the following Occupational Health and Safety Management System standards by Lloyd's Register Quality Assurance:

 - Australian Standard 4801: Occupational health & safety management systems - Specifications with guidance for use: a standard that guides Australian organisations in setting OHS policy and objectives to address legislative requirements, hazards and risks.
 University of Melbourne staff and students can access this standard via Australia, NZ and Global Standards.

 - National Self Insurer OHS Audit Tool (NAT) : an audit standard for OHS management systems, based on AS 4801.
 The NAT applies to Australian organisations that are self-insurers for workers compensation, including the University.
-The official workbook for this standard is available from WorkSafe Victoria Reference Materials for Current and Prospective Self-Insurers.
-The University has adapted this workbook for internal use in the Internal audit program
+The official workbook for this standard is available from WorkSafe Victoria Audit standards for self-insurers.
+The University has adapted this workbook for internal use in the Internal audit program.

 These certificates attest to the University of Melbourne's Current Certifications for Occupational Health and Safety Management System.
 They include a list of divisions and auxiliary operations and subsidiaries to which the certification applies.